Cameron Crowe: Say Anything...

+Singles

-By this point, Crowe was ready to leave teen angst behind and focus on his peers.
-His next project, 1992's Singles, described the romantic tangles among a group of six friends in their twenties in Seattle.
-The film starred Bridget Fonda and Matt Dillon, where Fonda played a coffee-bar waitress fawning over an aspiring musician, played by Dillon.
+Crowe's next project, 1992's Singles, described the romantic entanglements among a group of six friends in their twenties in Seattle.
+The film starred Bridget Fonda and Matt Dillon.
+Fonda played a coffee-bar waitress fawning over an aspiring musician played by Dillon.
 Kyra Sedgwick and Campbell Scott co-starred as a couple wavering on whether to commit to each other.
-Music forms an integral backbone for the script, and the soundtrack became a best seller three months before the release of the film.
-Much of this was due to repeated delays while studio executives debated how to market it.Singles successfully rode on the heels of Seattle's grunge music boom.
-During production, bands like Nirvana were not yet national stars, but by the time the soundtrack was released, their song "Smells Like Teen Spirit" had to be cut from the film because it was too costly to buy the rights.
-Crowe had signed members of Pearl Jam, shortly before their burgeoning, nationwide success, to portray Dillon's fictional band 'Citizen Dick'.
-He also appeared in this project, as a rock journalist at a club.
-Tim Appelo wrote in Entertainment Weekly, "With ... an ambling, naturalistic style, Crowe captures the eccentric appeal of a town where espresso carts sprout on every corner and kids in ratty flannel shirts can cut records that make them millionaires."
+Music is an integral backbone for the script, and the soundtrack became a best seller three months before the release of the film.
+Much of this was due to repeated delays while studio executives debated how to market it.

+Singles successfully rode on the heels of Seattle's grunge music boom.
+During production, bands like Nirvana were not yet national stars, but by the time the soundtrack was released, their song "Smells Like Teen Spirit" had to be cut from the film because the rights were too expensive.
+Crowe had signed members of Pearl Jam, shortly before their burgeoning, nationwide success, to portray Dillon's fictional band Citizen Dick.
+He also appeared as a rock journalist at a club.
+Tim Appelo wrote in Entertainment Weekly, "With... an ambling, naturalistic style, Crowe captures the eccentric appeal of a town where espresso carts sprout on every corner and kids in ratty flannel shirts can cut records that make them millionaires."

+1996–2000: Established career

 Jerry Maguire

 Branching into a new direction, Crowe wrote and directed Jerry Maguire.
 The film is about a highly paid pro sports agent, inspired by sports agent Leigh Steinberg.
 Maguire is fired after having a moral revelation, writing and distributing a mission statement calling for sincere service to the athletes and less money for the agency.
 He strikes out to form his own agency.
-Tom Cruise played the title role of Jerry and Cuba Gooding, Jr. played Rod Tidwell, an aging wide receiver.
+Tom Cruise plays Jerry and Cuba Gooding, Jr. plays Rod Tidwell, an aging wide receiver.
 His catchphrase, "Show me the money!", became ubiquitous for a time.
-Renée Zellweger appeared as an accountant who sets aside her job security to follow Maguire's charismatic moral aspiration in both work and love.
+Renée Zellweger appears as an accountant who sets aside her job security to follow Jerry in both work and love.
 Gooding won a Best Supporting Actor Oscar for his role.
 The film was nominated for Best Picture, Best Screenplay, Best Editing, and Best Actor (for Cruise).
 Cruise won his second Golden Globe for his role as Jerry.